-A Sophomore Adviser is a tutor who usually has or is working to obtain some kind of graduate degree in an academic field.
+A Sophomore Advisor is a tutor who usually has or is working to obtain some kind of graduate degree in an academic field here at Harvard.
 (Did I mention that tutors are also generally grad students and working professionals?)
-They, like your First-Year Adviser, work to help you pick out classes that fit your interests and give you advice about pursuing research, study abroad, and public service opportunities.
+They, like your First-Year Advisor, work to help you pick out classes that fit your interests and give you advice about pursuing research, study abroad, and public service opportunities.
 They also keep track of how well you're doing in your courses and can point you to support if you need it.
-Sophomore advisers also help you to finalize your concentration plans by talking through your interests and directing you to concentration advisers.
+Sophomore Advisors also help you to explore concentrations, finalize your concentration plans by talking through your interests and direct you to concentration advisors for additional guidance.

 So Who Helps Me With My Concentration?

-Sometimes your concentration's advising will be set up in a way that you can get advising from multiple people in the department, other times you might be able to get an academic adviser who is also a tutor in your house.
-You should never be afraid to reach out to the Director of Undergraduate Studies in your department (or a department you're interested in) and ask them what their advising set-up looks like.
-A lot of the time you can also find that information on your concentration's website.
+Sometimes your concentration's advising will be set up in a way that you can get advising from multiple people in the department.
+Other times you might be able to get an academic advisor who is also a tutor in your Residential Community.
+You should never be afraid to reach out to the Director of Undergraduate Studies in your department (or a department you're interested in) and ask them what their advising setup looks like.
+A lot of the time, you can also find that information on your concentration's website.

 What if I don’t know what I want to concentrate in?